 Undergraduate Graduation Requirements

-Students must be admitted as a degree-seeking student and not a Special Visiting student.
+Students must be admitted as degree-seeking students and not Special Visiting students.

 Students must have a declared major and not a pre-major.